CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 The naive solution is to add call to `Logger` in every action handler.

 There are a few reasons why this solution is poor.
-First we will be duplicating code in every action handler, which in turn means that it is easy to make a mistake so that one action handler ends up without the logging required.
+First we will be duplicating code in every action handler, which in turn means that it is easy to make a mistake so that one routes ends up without the logging required.
 Second the added code is bundled into that action handler and obscures the main purpose of that route.

-A desirable solution is one that adds logging to every action without modifying the action's code.
+A desirable solution is one that adds logging to every route without modifying the action handler's code.
 We can build this solution using `defoverridable/1`.
 This allows us to redefine a function.
 From this redefined function we can call back to the previous implementation using `super`.